hallissey00/BlackJack-DesignPatternProject/README.md

 # Blackjack - Design Patterns
-Blackjack game written for a final project.
+Blackjack for a final end of year project.
 The program is written in Java to implement various design patterns and utilizes the Swing UI toolkit for a GUI.

 The following is my report on the final project: